Is '30' coming? Adele teases return with new website and social media images

 It was reported last year that Adele was working with Raphael Saadiq on her new album.

 Saadiq, formerly of the group Tony!
 Toni!
-Toné!, aside from having a successful solo career, is responsible for producing hits for the likes Whitney Houston, Mary J. Blige, Snoop Dogg, and Joss Stone.
+Toné!, is responsible for producing hits for the likes Whitney Houston, Mary J. Blige, Snoop Dogg, and Joss Stone.
 He also executive produced Solange‘s 2016 album ‘A Seat At The Table’.